The travel guide to Amex Membership Rewards points: Part 2 – How to transfer points

 You’ll get a confirmation message that your points are being transferred to the airline or hotel partner.

-After your accounts are linked, you can transfer points in 4 quick steps.
+After your accounts are linked, you can transfer points in a few quick steps.
 Just remember, all transfers are final.
-So after your points are moved to an airline or hotel partner, you will NOT be able to get them back to your AMEX account.
+So after your points are moved to an airline or hotel partner, you will not be able to get them back to your Amex account.

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)